enemonsieur/offis_repo/PROJECTS/fMRI data analysis/talk 5 - Preprocessing of fMRI data.md

 	image data

 Why should we discard the first seconds of acquire datas?
-	Before preprocessing an fMRI data set, the fi rst images acquired in a session should be discarded.
-This is because much of the very large signal change that they contain is due to the time it takes for magnetisation to reach equilibrium.
-This can be easily seen by looking at the fi rst fe
+	 This is because much of the very large signal change that the images contain is due to the time it takes for magnetisation to reach equilibrium.
 ### #realignment
 In which cases do we use #realignment
-	because heads movements can change the aligments of T2 images from each others After that we get the realignment parameters in a text file, with 6 colums 3 for translation , 3 for rotation whats the "thing" we need to align T-images? reference image how many parameters do we use and what are they what procedure do we use to #realignment the images
+	because heads movements can change the aligments of T2 images from each others After that we get the realignment parameters in a text file, with 6 colums 3 for translation , 3 for rotation whats the "thing" we need to align T2-images? reference image how many parameters do we use and what are they what procedure do we use to #realignment the images